-- 5 Write a story which includes the sentence: As they arrived at the station, their cousin appeared from nowhere.' - 6 Write a story in which misunderstanding plays an important part.
+- 5. Write a story which includes the sentence: 'Even though the weather was bad and their clothes were unsuitable, they knew they had to go.' - 6.
+Write a story in which a lost phone plays an important part.

 Section 1 Task Fulfilment 15 marks Band 5 13-15 Very good understanding of purpose.
 Clear awareness of the specified situation and audience.
 Text type entirely appropriate.
 All required points developed in detail, fully amplified and well organised.
 Given information well used to justify personal opinion and interpretation.
 Tone and register entirely appropriate.
 Band 4 10-12 Good understanding of purpose.
 An awareness of the specified situation and audience.
 Text type appropriate.
 All required points addressed not always developed in detail.
 Given information organised to support personal opinion.
 Tone and register appropriate.
 Band 3 7-9 Some understanding of purpose.
 Some awareness of the specified situation and audience.
 Text type generally appropriate.
 At least two required points addressed (both partially/fully developed).
 Given information may not be logically organised to support opinion.
 Tone usually appropriate although there may be slips of register.
 Band 2 4-6 Only partial understanding of purpose.
 Some confusion as to the specified situation and audience.
 Text type may be inappropriate.
 At least one required point addressed (partially/fully developed).
 Given information may be used irrelevantly.
 Tone and register may be uneven.
 Band 1 1-3 Misunderstanding of purpose.
 Confusion as to the specified situation and audience.
 Little evidence of the specified text type.
 None of the required points addressed.
 Given information misunderstood or irrelevant.
 Tone may be inappropriate.
 Band 0 0 Insufficient to meet the criteria for Band 1.